Links

 }

-Once one has all these parameters, one can start the pipeline using API.
+Once you have all these parameters, you can start the pipeline using API.

 Setup of Lambda function